 - Excellence in Written Advocacy (graduation award, selected by faculty)

-- Liang v Chan’s Chinese Restaurant, ___ Mich App ___ (Michigan Court of Appeals, 2019) (published) – unanimous reversal of lower court’s order, remand to trial court for entry of partial summary disposition on negligence and premises liability claims as barred by the doctrine of parental immunity, first Michigan case applying parental immunity doctrine in a business context.
+- Liang v Chan’s Chinese Restaurant, 328 Mich App 302 (Michigan Court of Appeals, 2019) (published) – Unanimous reversal of lower court’s order, remand to trial court for entry of partial summary disposition on negligence and premises liability claims as barred by the doctrine of parental immunity, representing the first Michigan case applying parental immunity doctrine in a business context and rejecting the Plaintiff’s request to extend exceptions to the immunity doctrine to Michigan businesses.

 - Westfield Ins.
 Co. v Royal Roofing Co.
 (Oakland Co.
-Circuit Court, 2018) – summary disposition granted on Plaintiff’s claims for breach of contract, negligence, and breach of warranty in $1.1 million construction defect and negligence maintenance liability action, with the court finding as a matter of law that there was no breach of contract or any other basis liability.
+Circuit Court, 2018) – summary disposition granted on Plaintiff’s claims for breach of contract, negligence, and breach of warranty in $1.1 million construction defect and negligence maintenance liability action, with the court finding as a matter of law that there was no breach of contract or any other basis for liability based on record developed in litigation.

 - Metropolitan Hospital v Architectural Glass & Metal, et.al.
 (Kent Co.
-Circuit Court, 2018) – motion to dismiss granted in major construction defect litigation at the onset of litigation.
+Circuit Court, 2018) – Motion to dismiss granted in major construction defect litigation at the onset of litigation after identifying applicable statutes of limitation and repose to claims, Plaintiff’s inability to plead in avoidance of barred claims.

 - King v MICCO Construction, et.al.
 (U.S. District Court, Western Dist.
-Michigan, 2018) – motion to dismiss granted in construction negligence action at the onset of litigation.
+Michigan, 2018) – Motion to dismiss granted in construction negligence action at the onset of litigation based on lack of pleadings or evidence alleged as to negligence, failure of plaintiff to establish basis for litigation against our client.

 - Citizens Ins.
 Co. v AAIC (Wayne Co.
-Circuit Court, 2018) – motion for summary disposition granted in insurance coverage dispute, Plaintiff’s case dismissed as a matter of law.
+Circuit Court, 2018) – Motion for summary disposition granted in insurance coverage dispute, Plaintiff’s case dismissed as a matter of law where Plaintiff could not establish a basis for coverage or liability against our client.

-- Burman v Everkept, Inc. (U.S. District Court, Western District Michigan, 2017) – Advocating on behalf of Plaintiffs and collective action members, counter-motion for partial summary judgment granted certifying matter under FLSA; case thereafter achieved favorable settlement resolution for Plaintiff clients.
+- Burman v Everkept, Inc. (U.S. District Court, Western District Michigan, 2017) – Advocating on behalf of Plaintiffs and collective action members, counter-motion for partial summary judgment granted certifying matter under FLSA; case thereafter achieved favorable settlement resolution in favor of our Plaintiff clients.

 - Frankenmuth Co. v TimberPro, Inc. (U.S. District Court, Western District Michigan, 2015) – Partial summary judgment granted in this products liability and contract law action, with the court agreeing that Plaintiff’s tort claims were precluded by the economic loss doctrine and any recovery was thereby capped at the limited contractual warranty.